seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 **The Claude Code Executor carries two roles.** Role 1 implements an approved TZ;
 role 2 is the operational market-analysis engine.
-One process, one contract (`EXECUTOR-INSTRUCTIONS.md`), two triggers, never both in one turn.
+One process, one contract (`EXECUTOR-INSTRUCTIONS.md`), two roles, never both in one turn.
 The methodology — what is analysed, what is published, in what shape, under what data discipline — is `ANALYST-INSTRUCTIONS.md`, which stands to role 2 exactly as this map stands to role 1: binding text the Executor reads and never writes.